 What Causes Hair Loss?

-There are many possible reasons behind hair loss.
-These include vitamin deficiencies, hormone changes, and some medical conditions.
+While there are many possible reasons behind hair loss, common issues include vitamin deficiencies, hormone changes, and medical conditions.

 But genetics are usually the most common culprit for both men and women, and onset usually occurs around middle-age, though it can start earlier for men.